 What makes FluentU unique is the platform’s design.
 Within every video or audio dialogue, there’s a full dialogue and vocabulary section covering the main vocabulary and grammar points.

-And if you go into the audio lesson, the audio will start playing, but alongside the audio track, there are interactive subtitles you can engage with.
-You can hover over the subtitles, which effectively pauses the audio and zooms in on a word definition, and if you click on the word, it’ll pull up extended examples, saving you the trouble from checking up every word in the dictionary!
+If you go into the audio lesson, the audio will start playing, and alongside the audio track, there are annotated subtitles you can interact with.
+You can just hover over them, which effectively pauses the audio and zooms in on a word definition, and if you click on the word, it’ll pull up extended examples, saving you the trouble of having to check up every word in the dictionary!

-Not to mention you can add these words to your custom vocabulary list if you want to, helping you keep track of what you learned in each lesson!
+Not to mention you can add these words to your custom vocabulary list if you want to, helping you keep track of what you learn in each lesson!

 Within each lesson, there’s also a Learn feature.
-It’s sort of like vocabulary flashcards for you to review all the words you’ve learned up until now.
-What’s unique about this is that for each word that shows, multiple clips where that word is used are also showed below.
+It’s sort of like vocabulary flashcards for you to review all the words you’ve learned up until that point.
+What’s unique about this is that for each word that shows, multiple clips where that word is used are also shown below.
 You can select any of these clips and they’ll play just the section containing that word.

 So if you’re looking to learn vocabulary through context and actual examples, FluentU might be a good choice for you!